4/29/2020

 speaker

-Henrik Föllund
+Henrik Sjölund

-CEO
+President & CEO

 I think if you look at the order book, first of all, the order book is on a healthy level.
-Of course, we don't know what's going to happen in a couple of quarters.
-But as things are right now, the order book is fairly normal.
+Of course, we don't know what's going to happen in a couple of quarters, but as things are right now, the order book is fairly normal.
 We see some changes between customer segments, but all in all, no big changes when it comes to our order book.
-And prices, you know that our prices vary a lot between different customers and that's quite a big span.
-So I mean, we are talking from it's a 50% sometimes difference between different customers.
+And prices, you know that our prices vary a lot between different customers, and that's a quite big span.
+So, I mean, we are talking from, it's a 50% sometimes difference between different customers.

 speaker